 First thing you need to know about Drama Camp: YOU can do this!
 Don’t worry about production value and perfection.
 Put your effort into the bonding of the teens, teamwork and sharing the play.
 (You can use Sabrina’s user-friendly guide: How to Direct Drama Camp.)

-Drama camp is a week or two where teens participate in a dramatic production.
+Additionally drama camp is a week or two where teens participate in a dramatic production.
 Drama camps are different than a community theater production of a famous play in that:

 - There are no audition to get into Drama Camp (they will audition for various parts)